floesche/StateMachineLib/README.md

 see examples on how to use the library.

 ### Configuration
-- `FSM_TRANSITION_STACK_SIZE`: controls how many transitions can be staged on the FSM.
-Default is 10.
-- `HSM_TRANSITION_STACK_SIZE`: controls how many transitions can be staged on the HSM.
-Default is 30.
 - `HSM_STACK_DEPTH`: sets the stack depth for the HSM (required for traversing states in top-down manner).
 Default is 10.
 - Always call transitionTo at `begin` function to initialize the entry point of your state machine.